VirgilSecurity/virgil-iotkit/tools/virgil-trust-provisioner/README.md

 ```

 #### Windows OS
 Virgil Trust Provisioner package for Windows OS is currently in development.
-To join our mailing list to receive information on updates, please contact our support team support@VirgilSecurity.com.
+To join our mailing list to receive updates, please contact our support team at support@VirgilSecurity.com.

 ### Configure Trust Provisioner